atom/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 You might be running into an issue which was already fixed in a more recent version of Atom than the one you're using.

-If you're using released version, check which version of Atom you're using:
+If you're using a released version, check which version of Atom you're using:

 ``` command-line
 $ atom --version